i6p6t/Magnetify/README.md

 Magnetify

-A fast, lightweight, and privacy-focused web application that converts .torrent files into magnet links entirely within your browser.
-No servers, uploads, or account registration required.
+A fast, lightweight, and privacy-focused web application that converts .torrent files into magnet links directly in your browser.

-⸻

-Overview

-Magnetify is a static web application designed to provide a simple way to generate magnet links from .torrent files.
-All processing is performed locally in the browser, ensuring that your files never leave your device.

-Because the project consists entirely of static assets, it can be hosted on any static hosting platform, including GitHub Pages.
+Magnetify performs all processing locally.
+Your torrent files are never uploaded, stored, or transmitted to any server.

 Features

 * Client-side processing
 * Instant magnet link generation
-* No backend or database
+* No backend required
 * No file uploads
+* One-click copy to clipboard
 * Responsive interface
-* One-click clipboard copy
 * Lightweight and fast
-* Compatible with all modern browsers
+* Compatible with modern browsers
-* Deployable on any static hosting provider
+* Ready for GitHub Pages and other static hosting providers

 Live Demo

-Host the project with GitHub Pages or any static hosting provider.
+Deploy the project to GitHub Pages or any static hosting provider to create your own live demo.

-Getting Started
+Installation

-Clone the repository
+Clone the repository:

 git clone https://github.com/YOUR_USERNAME/magnetify.git
 cd magnetify

-Run locally

-Simply open index.html in your preferred web browser.

-Alternatively, serve the project using any static web server.
+Open index.html in your browser, or serve the project with any static web server.

 Deployment

-Magnetify can be deployed to any static hosting platform, including:
+Magnetify is a fully static application and can be hosted on:

 * GitHub Pages
 * Cloudflare Pages
 * Netlify
 * Vercel
 * Firebase Hosting
-* Any standard web server
+* Any static web server

-No build process or server-side configuration is required.
+No build tools or backend services are required.

 Project Structure